kayagoban/shadowlands/README.md

 I strongly recommend using a local node or node accessible by HTTP on the same network.
 Infura sorta-works.

+# Writing your own Dapps

+You can write, deploy and register your own python based dapp modules that can be loaded within shadowlands, without any HTML, CSS or Javascript.
+A Tutorial on how to start [is available](https://shadowlands.readthedocs.io/en/latest/Tutorial.html).

+### Existing Shadowlands Dapps

+There are two existing dapps on shadowlands - the [CDP manager dapp](https://github.com/kayagoban/shadowlands_cdp_manager) at cdp.shadowlands.eth, and [Burninator](https://github.com/kayagoban/burninator) at burninator.eth, the example dapp from the tutorial.

+You can run either dapp by referencing the ens name they are registered under, within the "Run network dapp" option within Shadowlands.

+The source code to both projects is available on Github (linked to their names above).

 ### Security Audit (v0.16a)

 Christopher M. Hobbs of Ascia Technologies performed a security audit on Shadowlands; [here is the report.](https://github.com/kayagoban/shadowlands/blob/master/shadowlands_v0.16a_audit.md)